-The refusal or neglect of the owner to equip the premises with the service pipe connections, utilities and/or fixtures as approved by the Department of Public Services shall be sufficient grounds for discontinuance of township water supply to the premises.
+The refusal or neglect of the owner to equip the premises with the service pipe connections, utilities and/or fixtures as approved by the water department Department of Public Services shall be sufficient grounds for discontinuance of township water supply to the premises.

 Sec.
 38-149.
-Removed.
+Connection charges.